 RankBrain can tweak the algorithm of Google on its own.
 It can determine which ranking factor is best suited to interpret a specific search query.
 Based on this decision, it applies one of them or combines several factors together.

 For example, if you search for ‘Artificial Intelligence,’ Google displays a featured snippet giving you a clear definition.
 The search intent for this keyword, as seen by Google, is informative wherein it assumes that the user is looking for informative articles.

 If it finds out that user satisfaction is low for the search result, it tests new algorithms and rolls out new search results for that keyword.

 Types of search intent keywords

-Ninety-nine percent of search query falls under four categories: informational, navigational, commercial, and transactional.
+Ninety-nine percent of search queries fall under four categories: informational, navigational, commercial, and transactional.

 Before we try to understand them, let’s look at an example of each type.

 Informational keywords are used to find information about a certain topic.
 It could be about people, places, products, or services.